richardanaya/colossus/PROJECT.md

 # Game Project Overview

 ## Game Type
-Samurai-themed point-and-click video game with a focus on heroic storytelling
+Samurai-themed point-and-click video game with a focus on heroic storytelling and philosophical exploration

 ## Core Purpose
-To create an engaging heroic narrative exploring themes of individualism and objectivism through interactive video elements and samurai culture, with a philosophical underpinning that examines the role of the individual in society
+To create an engaging heroic narrative exploring themes of individualism and objectivism through interactive video elements and samurai culture, with a philosophical underpinning that examines:
+- The role of the individual in society
+- Pro-life values and their impact on personal choices
+- Objectivist principles in moral decision-making
+- The tension between personal freedom and societal expectations

 ## Target Audience
 - Fans of samurai and Japanese culture